trimble-oss/contribute/README.md

 - Read and ensure all requirements are met in the [Trimble OSS - Open Source Publication Policies and Procedures](https://docs.google.com/document/d/1zL_qjgBfECiQ-3KtYRFgVi3zZESPpSYF1mVi755cu_M)
 - Contact [trimble-oss-contrib-admins-ug@trimble.com](mailto:trimble-oss-contrib-admins-ug@trimble.com) when you are ready for a pre-publication review and we will work with you to get your project published

+## Open & Inner Source Policy Compliance

+All repositories in the `trimble-oss` GitHub organization must conform to the [Open and Inner Source Publication Policies and Procedures](https://github.com/trimble-oss/oss-overseer/blob/main/Open%20and%20Inner%20Source%20Publication%20Policies%20and%20Procedures.md), which are maintained in the [oss-overseer](https://github.com/trimble-oss/oss-overseer) repository.

+### Key Requirements

+- **Security** — Public and internal repos must enable security advisories, Dependabot alerts, and secret scanning.
+Public repos must also enable code scanning.
+There must be zero critical or high vulnerabilities at all times.
+- **Content** — Public repos must include `SECURITY.md` and a `LICENSE` (from the approved list).
+All public and internal repos must have at least one maintainer-identity file (`MAINTAINERS.md` or `CODEOWNERS`).
+Repos should also include `README.md`, `CODE_OF_CONDUCT.md`, and `CONTRIBUTING.md`.
+- **Licensing** — Public repo licenses must be on the [approved list](https://docs.google.com/spreadsheets/d/1So3IvPqqb9hEhJEiihWUIreepKsOiv9Ti4ALmHfePi8/edit?usp=drive_link).

+### Automated Audits & Enforcement

+A weekly automated audit checks every public and internal repository against these policies.
+Results are published as a [Policy Audit Report](https://github.com/orgs/trimble-oss/discussions/categories/policy-audit-reports) discussion and committed to the [oss-overseer reports](https://github.com/trimble-oss/oss-overseer/tree/main/reports) directory.
+Repositories with unresolved **MUST** violations may be automatically delisted (public → internal, internal → private).
+Once all violations are resolved, repositories are automatically relisted.

+### Getting Compliant

+To bring a repository into compliance, maintainers can use the [oss-compliance Copilot prompt](https://github.com/trimble-oss/oss-overseer/blob/main/.github/prompts/oss-compliance.prompt.md) in VS Code with GitHub Copilot enabled.

+For the full policy details, see the [Open and Inner Source Publication Policies and Procedures](https://github.com/trimble-oss/oss-overseer/blob/main/Open%20and%20Inner%20Source%20Publication%20Policies%20and%20Procedures.md).

 ## Github Copilot